 In this stage of SDLC the actual development starts and the product is built.
 The programming code is generated as per DDS during this stage.
 If the design is performed in a detailed and organized manner, code generation can be accomplished without much hassle.

-Developers have to follow the coding guidelines defined by their organization and programming tools like compilers, interpreters, debuggers etc are used to generate the code.
-Different high level programming languages such as C, C++, Pascal, Java, and PHP are used for coding.
+Developers must follow the coding guidelines defined by their organization and programming tools like compilers, interpreters, debuggers, etc. are used to generate the code.
+Different high level programming languages such as C, C++, Pascal, Java and PHP are used for coding.
 The programming language is chosen with respect to the type of software being developed.

 Stage 5: Testing the Product

 This stage is usually a subset of all the stages as in the modern SDLC models, the testing activities are mostly involved in all the stages of SDLC.
-However this stage refers to the testing only stage of the product where products defects are reported, tracked, fixed and retested, until the product reaches the quality standards defined in the SRS.
+However, this stage refers to the testing only stage of the product where product defects are reported, tracked, fixed and retested, until the product reaches the quality standards defined in the SRS.

 Stage 6: Deployment in the Market and Maintenance

 Once the product is tested and ready to be deployed it is released formally in the appropriate market.
-Sometime product deployment happens in stages as per the organizations. business strategy.
+Sometimes product deployment happens in stages as per the business strategy of that organization.
 The product may first be released in a limited segment and tested in the real business environment (UAT- User acceptance testing).

 Then based on the feedback, the product may be released as it is or with suggested enhancements in the targeting market segment.
 After the product is released in the market, its maintenance is done for the existing customer base.